johnsoncodehk/tsslint/README.md

   <a href="https://github.com/johnsoncodehk/tsslint/tree/master/LICENSE"><img src="https://img.shields.io/github/license/johnsoncodehk/tsslint.svg?labelColor=18181B&color=1584FC" alt="License"></a>
 </p>

-**TSSLint** is a diagnostic tool crafted to seamlessly extend your TypeScript development environment.
-It integrates directly with the TypeScript Language Server (`tsserver`), offering a pathway to define and apply custom code quality rules with a focus on developer experience and a minimalist implementation.
+**TSSLint** is a minimalist diagnostic extension interface for the TypeScript Language Server (`tsserver`).
+It provides a direct and efficient pathway to define and apply custom code quality rules, focusing on extending `tsserver`'s capabilities rather than building a separate linting framework.

 ## Our Philosophy